CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/02-CREATE-HOSTPOOL.md

 ### **Task 2: Create Host Pool**

-In this exercise, we will be creating a host pool named *WVD-HP-01* of pooled type, then adding two session hosts (virtual machines) i.e. *WVD-HP01-SH-0* and *WVD-HP01-SH-01*  and register the default desktop application group from this hostpool to a new workspace named *WVD-WS-01*.
+In this exercise, we will create a host pool named *WVD-HP-01* of pooled type, then add two session hosts (virtual machines) i.e. *WVD-HP01-SH-0* and *WVD-HP01-SH-01*  and register the default desktop application group from this hostpool to a new workspace named *WVD-WS-01*.

 1. On **Azure portal** search for *Windows Virtual Desktop* in the search bar and select **Windows Virtual Desktop** from the suggestions.